DigitalProductionExampleLibrary/ALab/docs/src/pages/gaussianSplat.md

 ## Future plans

 1. Train the splat using 32 bit acescg exrs
+	- Need a gaussian rasterizer to output 32 bit for the training
+	- Need to adjust/test the ply -> usdc conversion script with 32 bit
+	- colorspaceAPI hasn't been made part of the schema yet, but it is planned to be
+	- Apple's splat renderer may need updates to work with 32bit splat values

 2. The lightrig used for this splat isn't the exact same lighting that is publicly available, so we're considering the best way forward.
 3. We will be re-rendering and re-splatting at higher resolution once we decide on the lightrig to use
 4. COLMAP was just a shortcut at the time, but we will be taking that out of the workflow eventually, which means you wouldn't need the transform adjustments in the usda